 The miners who set off from Skagway were well prepared.
 They had to be.
 The Canadian government passed the "One Ton Law of 1898," and Mounties manned a checkpoint to enforce it, refusing entry to anyone not outfitted with enough supplies to survive a year in the cold and harsh terrain.
 This "outfit" consisted of 1,200 pounds of food and 800 pounds of clothes and equipment – that's one ton for each man to carry to the Klondike.

-Please proceed to the end of the pier and look for our GoBe Representative with the displayed logo sign.
+Once your cruise ship is docked at the Port of Skagway, please proceed to the end of the pier and look for our tour representative.

 This tour combines a ride on the WP&YR and a scenic Klondike Highway drive in a short 3.5 hours.